Machu Picchu: Dispute over cultural artifacts

-In 1912, 1914 and 1915, Bingham removed thousands of artifacts from Machu Picchu—ceramic vessels, silver statues, jewelry, and human bones—and took them to Yale University for further study, supposedly for 18 months.
+In 1912, 1914, and 1915, Bingham removed thousands of artifacts from Machu Picchu—ceramic vessels, silver statues, jewelry, and human bones—and took them to Yale University for further study, supposedly for 18 months.
 Yale instead kept the artifacts until 2012, arguing that Peru lacked the infrastructure and systems to care for them.
 Eliane Karp, an anthropologist and wife of former Peruvian President Alejandro Toledo, accused Yale of profiting from Peru's cultural heritage.
 Many of the articles were exhibited at Yale's Peabody Museum.

 In 2006, Yale returned some pieces but retained more than 250 "museum-quality" pieces, claiming this was supported by federal case law of Peruvian antiquities.
 In 2007, the Peruvian government and Yale had agreed on a joint traveling exhibition and construction of a new museum and research center in Cusco advised by Yale.
 Yale acknowledged Peru's title to all the objects, but would share rights with Peru in the research collection, part of which would remain at Yale for continuing study.
 In November 2010, Yale agreed to return the disputed artifacts.
 The third and final batch of artifacts was delivered in November 2012.
 The artifacts are permanently exhibited at the Machu Picchu Museum–Casa Concha, located near Cusco's colonial center and owned by the National University of San Antonio Abad del Cusco.

+Later archaeological research and scientific studies

+After Bingham's expeditions, state and institutional projects carried out mainly restoration and limited excavations between 1929 and 1971.
+From the 1970s to the 1990s, a series of targeted excavations and conservation programs recovered mainly Inca artifacts (ceramics, stone tools, and metal objects).
+They documented disturbed or reworked layers within the site.
+Between 2014 and 2017, the Archaeological and Interdisciplinary Research Program in the Historic Sanctuary of Machupicchu (PIAISHM) carried out systematic excavations, pollen studies, and architectural analyses that clarified construction phases, recorded offerings, and refined interpretations of its function and population.
+Radiocarbon dating analyses have refined the site's chronology, indicating that Machu Picchu’s main construction and use fall in the early to mid 15th century, slightly earlier than some traditional documentary chronologies suggest.

+Between 2017 and 2019, an international team led by Nicola Masini of Italy’s CNR investigated the Principal Plaza using archaeological, remote-sensing, and geophysical data.
+The study found that the area evolved from a natural drainage basin to a quarry before being reshaped with subsurface drainage.
+The plaza was likely built in at least two phases, beginning as a smaller sunken plaza (plaza hundida) that was later raised and expanded into the present ceremonial space.